 How it works:

 In almost all clinically-complete injuries there are some preserved connections across the site of injury, but these connections are not functional in a normal state (i.e., dormant).
 With the application of electrical current to the nervous system circuits within the spinal cord below the level of injury, we are able to re-awaken these dormant connections.
 This functional re-connection allows for the brain to recover some of the lost control over systems below the level of injury.
 Furthermore, the spinal cord is not simply a relay pathway (i.e., highway) transmitting information from the brain to the periphery.
-It also contains intricate interconnections that can process information and coordinate outputs with little from the brain.
+It also contains intricate interconnections that can process information and coordinate outputs with little input from the brain.
 Stimulation also helps to re-awaken these complex interconnections.
-Together, the dual awakening of dormant pathways and complex interconnections with stimulation often leads to meaningful improvements in function for people with spinal cord injury.
+Together, the awakening of dormant pathways and activation of complex interconnections with stimulation often leads to meaningful improvements in function for people with spinal cord injury.
+We are harnessing these concepts to provide health solutions for people with spinal cord injury.